-It is uncommon for local government such as the Alcohol and Drug Recovery Services to pay for private healthcare.
-However, in some instances they may fund a place in acute rehab.
+It is uncommon for local governments such as the Alcohol and Drug Recovery Services to pay for private healthcare.
+However, they may fund a place in acute rehab in some instances.

 The patient must firstly register with their local statutory alcohol and drug service.
 Attend all appointments arranged as requested and indicate their desires for treatment.

-However, the NHS may ultimately become a form of acute rehab if experiencing a medical emergency i.e., if admitted for heart disease and dependent on alcohol the NHS may detox their patient whilst treating the priority condition.
-Unfortunately, though a patient under the supervision of a hospital will not receive psychosocial interventions as course.
+The NHS may ultimately become a form of acute rehab if experiencing a medical emergency, i.e., if admitted for heart disease and dependent on alcohol.
+The NHS may detox their patient whilst treating the priority condition, unfortunately, though a patient under the supervision of a hospital will not receive psychosocial interventions as a course.

-A successful transition for detoxed patients in this way is to attend acute rehab the day they leave hospital.
+A successful transition for detoxed patients in this way is to attend acute rehab the day they leave the hospital.
 Leaving no available time to drink or use drugs again.
-This way they can receive the much-needed psychosocial interventions required to stay stopped indefinitely.
+This way, they can receive the much-needed psychosocial interventions required to stay stopped indefinitely.

-Acute rehab is an acute response to those suffering the ill effects of alcohol and drug use.
-Attendance can be subjective i.e. I need help or of a matter of urgency as the patient's health is rapidly deteriorating due to their use of substances hazardous to health.
+Attendance can be subjective, i.e. I need help or of urgency as the patient's health is rapidly deteriorating due to their use of substances hazardous to health.

 Patients may also attend if they have identified early on in their use that there is a problem and may want to address this problem sooner rather than later.

-Recovery is available for anyone regardless of background, drug they choose to use or length of time they have used substances for.
-The cycle can be broken.
+Recovery is available for anyone regardless of background, the drug they choose to use or the length of time they have used substances.
+They can break the cycle.

 And wish to learn more about our Acute Rehab call our free 24/7 Helpline on 01603 513 091 or fill out the form below to speak to a trained addiction counsellor.